 Electronic etiquette: The use of electronic devices for non-academic purposes during class time is distracting to your peers and the instructor.
 Please silence such devices.
-Laptop use is not permitted.
-Tablets may be used exclusively for note-taking if they are kept flat so as to not be distracting to others.
+Laptop and tablets may be used exclusively for note-taking as long as they are not distracting to others.
 Students will need to sketch circuit diagrams, annotate handouts, etc. for note-taking and a laptop is not well-suited for this purpose.
 If you feel that you need to use a laptop, then please speak to the instructor.

 Special accommodations: If you require any special accommodations, please let the instructor know as soon as possible.

 The classroom is an environment where everyone should be free to